Yet-Another-Software-Suite/YALL/README.md

-# LimelightLib
+# Yet Another Limelight Library (YALL)

-**LimelightLib** is an improved version of the [LimelightHelpers](https://github.com/LimelightVision/limelightlib-wpijava) script released by LimelightVision for use in FIRST Robotics Competition (FRC) teams.
+**Yet Another Limelight Library** is an improved version of the [LimelightHelpers](https://github.com/LimelightVision/limelightlib-wpijava) script released by LimelightVision for use in FIRST Robotics Competition (FRC) teams.
 This library provides enhanced functionality and additional features for easier integration and control of Limelight vision systems on your robot.

 ## Features